 - Next is fruit pectin, usually from apples or citrus.

-- Citric acid (aka, vitamin C) is the third ingredient- it’s needed to work with the pectin to gel (the pectin and acid work this way together in nature, too).
+- Citric acid (update: derived from citrus, but not the same as ascorbic acid, aka: vitamin C) is the third ingredient- it’s needed to work with the pectin to gel (the pectin and acid work this way together in nature, too).

 - sodium citrate, which is the salt of citric acid